vancura/patternfly-customization-kitchensink/README.md

 └── index.tsx               # Main entry point
 ```

+### 404 Page

+A custom "Not Found" page that displays when users navigate to non-existent routes.

 ## PatternFly customization guide

 This project demonstrates various ways to customize the PatternFly design system for your specific needs.
 Below are the primary customization approaches: